ImperialCollegeLondon/template-django/README.md

     django-admin startproject <mysite> .
     ```

     Make sure you replace `<mysite>` with the name you want for your project.
-Then make sure you change the lines referencing `mysite` in `.dockerignore` and `.flake8` to your chosen project name.
+Then make sure you change the lines referencing `mysite` in `.dockerignore`, `.flake8` and `.pre-commit-config.yml` to your chosen project name.

     You should now have a directory structure that looks like this (note new file `manage.py` and new directory `mysite/`):